Davidhorn

 said Hon.
 Martha Koome President of the Supreme Court of Kenya, and the first woman to occupy this position.

 Moreover, UNODC’s collaborative efforts in wildlife protection are reshaping the fight against wildlife crime in Kenya.
-Recognizing the challenge of wildlife poaching, UNODC partners with the Kenya Wildlife Service (KWS) to enhance internal systems and mechanisms to prevent it.
+Recognising the challenge of wildlife poaching, UNODC partners with the Kenya Wildlife Service (KWS) to enhance internal systems and mechanisms to prevent it.
 This comprehensive approach supports the entire criminal justice chain, from wildlife rangers to financial analysts, judges, and other practitioners, strengthening their capacity to prevent, investigate, prosecute, and resolve wildlife and forest crimes.

 In closing, these initiatives collectively herald a new era for Kenya’s criminal justice system.
 By embracing technology, advanced training, and international collaboration, Kenya is poised to build a more transparent, accountable, and fair justice system that upholds human rights, and protects the vulnerable.
 Davidhorn is proud to be a part of this journey.